 Even though righteous men who take up the role of justice can also show women’s lack of power, it is also a symbol of hope.
 In the film, Hal acts as the “middleman” between the society and Thelma and Louise.
 He shouts in wrath to JD, “Do you think Thelma Dickinson would have committed armed robbery if you hadn’t taken all their money?”
 Hal was talking to Louise on the phone, he says with a sympathetic expression, “I’ll do anything”.
 On top of that, Hal insists he has to go to the scene and is worried that “those girls are gonna get shot”.
 His effort of protecting the girls and being a male cop simultaneously shows that he takes up double roles making him the symbol of gender equality and reminding the audience men like Hal exist.

 The ambiguous ending of the film can be considered as “writerly”.
 It invites the audience to contemplate the uncaptured scene of Thelma and Louise dying.
 Instead, a short clip of their happy memories were shown along with the credits in a non-diegetic positive upbeat music, “Better Not Look Down”, creating a positive ambience.
 Perhaps it is to celebrate the liberty of the girls and feminism.
-Moreover, as aforementioned, Hal symbolizes gender equality.
+Moreover, as aforementioned, Hal symbolises gender equality.
 The girls and cops represent the liberation of women and male domination respectively.
 The policemen were still aiming their guns at them when Hal runs toward the car desperately.
-This scene symbolizes the pursuit of gender equality.
+This scene symbolises the pursuit of gender equality.
 We can see from the camera’s back view of Hal and the car that the distance between the girls and Hal are fogged up by the sand brought up by the car.
-The fact that Hal was desperately chasing and catching up with the girls despite the fogginess symbolizes the desperation of achieving gender equality in the society, though there may be a lot of obstacles.
+The fact that Hal was desperately chasing and catching up with the girls despite the fogginess symbolises the desperation of achieving gender equality in the society, though there may be a lot of obstacles.

 Photo Source: Thelma and Louise.
 Ridley Scott.
 Metro-Goldwyn-Mayer, 1991.
 Film.